 - More Americans die in gun homicides and suicides in six months than have died in the last 25 years in every terrorist attack and the wars in Afghanistan and Iraq combined.

 - The Occupational Safety and Health Administration has five pages of regulations about ladders, while federal authorities shrug at serious curbs on firearms.
-Ladders kill around 300 Americans a year, and guns 30,000.
+Ladders kill around 300 Americans a year, and guns kill 30,000.

 - Australia banned certain rapid fire long guns after a 1996 mass killing that left 35 people dead.
-The also implemented a “national firearms agreement,” that led to the buyback of 650,000 guns and to tighter rules for licensing and safe storage of those remaining in public hands.
+They also implemented a “national firearms agreement,” that led to the buyback of 650,000 guns and to tighter rules for licensing and safe storage of those remaining in public hands.
 In the 18 years before the law, Australia suffered 13 mass shootings — but not one in the 14 years after the law took full effect.
 The murder rate with firearms has dropped by more than 40 percent, according to data compiled by the Harvard Injury Control Research Center, and the suicide rate with firearms has dropped by more than half.

 - Canada requires a 28-day waiting period to buy a handgun, and it imposes a clever safeguard: gun buyers should have the support of two people vouching for them.